joelong01/secret-sample/README.md

 fi
 ```

-> This section checks to see if the line already exists in the *.bashrc* file and if so, replaces it with the proper line.
-If it is not there it adds it.
+>The following section of the file creates the *local.env* file if it doesn't exist and then looks for the line ```LOCAL_ENV=``` and adds it if it isn't there or replaces it if it is.
+The sed command of "replace the whole line if it starts with these characters" is a generally useful pattern to follow.

 ```sh
 LOCAL_ENV="$PWD/.devcontainer/local.env"